dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 ## Using TemplatedList

-To use the new `TemplatedList` component, we're going to edit `MyOrders.cshtml`.
+To use the new `TemplatedList` component, we're going to edit `MyOrders.razor`.

 First, we need to create a delegate that we can pass to the `TemplatedList` that will load order data.
 We can do this by keeping the line of code that's in `MyOrders.OnInitAsync` and changing the method signature.
 The `@functions` block should look something like: